Developmental Milestones and Children’s Sleep: What to Expect and How to Cope

 A toddler practising new words may wake more frequently as they explore language during sleep.

-How milestones can affect sleep quality
+How developmental milestones can affect sleep

 The impact of milestones on sleep varies from child to child: